ChenyangQiQi/FateZero/README.md

 </details>

 ## Changelog
+- 2023.03.22 Update `style editing config` and `data` used in the paper.
-- 2023.03.21 We provide an [editing guidance](docs/EditingGuidance.md) to help users to edit in-the-wild video.
+- 2023.03.21 [Editing guidance](docs/EditingGuidance.md) is provided to help users to edit in-the-wild video.
 Welcome to play and give feedback!
-- 2023.03.21 `Update the codebase and configuration`.
+- 2023.03.21 Update the `codebase and configuration`.
 Now, it can be run on the lower resources computers(16G GPU and 16G CPU RAM) with new configuration in `config/low_resource_teaser`.
-We also add an option to store all the attentions in hard disk, which require less ram than the original configuration.
+A new option store all the attentions in hard disk, which require less ram.
 - 2023.03.17 Release Code and Paper!

 ## Todo